 AFFF is one of the best examples of the simultaneous risks and benefits of PFAS.
 After development in the 1960s, AFFF was quickly adopted to extinguish flammable liquid fires that are difficult or impossible to put out with other substances.
 AFFF saved lives, land, and property.

 Unfortunately, AFFF soaks into the ground or runs off into bodies of water which leads to contamination of drinking water.
 AFFF has been linked with environmental and health hazards.
 So which is greater: the cost or the benefit?
 Legislation and regulations have been enacted at many different levels but there is not a consistent, global response to the use of AFFF to date.

 The case of AFFF demonstrates the power and utility of PFAS and the risks.
 Once again, the properties that make it effective are the properties that also make it potentially hazardous.

 Concerns about the health and environmental effects of PFAS have increased in recent decades across the globe and have even become a topic on mainstream, late-night talk shows.
 Bans, stricter safety measures, and other legislation have been ramping up quickly since the early 2000s.
 It’s clear that regulations and new legislation will eventually touch every industry.

 Whether your business already has a plan in place to understand and manage PFAS or you need to get started, Antea Group can help.
 In order to assess where your business is now and prepare for the future, reach out to Antea Group about our PFAS Management Support services.

-Register for Our Upcoming PFAS Webinar
+Watch Our PFAS Webinar On-Demand